datafordemocracy/PublicInterestData2018/Schedule.md

 1:20 | Start analyzing, we'll break up into teams to tackle different pieces/questions and each group will outline a research and analysis strategy for their part of the analysis.

 ## February 23, 2018 and beyond
 We'll spend the first half updating one another on our progress, and talking about modeling choices and strategies.
-And we'll talk about collaborative writing in ShareLaTeX!
+And we'll talk about collaborative writing in [ShareLaTeX!](https://www.sharelatex.com/).